EK-Seong/ekseong/contents/home.md

 [![EK-Seong](https://img.shields.io/badge/EK_Seong-GitHub-blue)](https://github.com/EK-Seong)

-He is currently on progress in a Ph.D in Economics, at Department of Economics, Seoul National University, South Korea.
+He is currently on progress in a Ph.D in Economics, at Department of Economics, Seoul National University, Republic of Korea.

 #### Email
 uocup96[at]ac.kr